mapcontrib/mapcontrib/README.md

     $ npm install
     $ npm run build
     $ npm test
+    $ npm run init

-It will install all the dependancies and test the code.
+It will install all the dependancies, test the code and initialize the database.

 ## Launch the server